mbrenesn/DSQMKryST/README.md

 Modify the ```SparseOp``` class.
 Particularly, you'll be interested in the ```construct_AA_hamiltonian``` public method and the ```determine_allocation_details_``` private method.
 Currently there's no way to introduce a new model without digging into the code, but work is being done towards this direction.
 Modifications to the actual code are not difficult, but require some basic knowledge of MPI and PETSc functionality.

 One can think of constructing the diagonal terms of the Hamiltonian and the off-diagonal terms in two different steps (currently this is done in one step); as only the off-diagonal terms require careful attention, there's a penalty in performance with this approach though.
-I'd be interested to hear comments and add functionality for new physical models.
+We are interested to hear comments and add functionality for new physical models.

 <h5>What about measuring expectation values of other observables?</h5>

 Use a dense/sparse matrix representation of the observable using the basis from the ```Basis``` class and operate it with the time-evolved states.
-[This example](https://github.com/mbrenesn/LGT/tree/master) shows a way to measure other observables.
+[This example](https://github.com/mbrenesn/QuDyn) shows a way to measure other observables.